favouriweala/Tech-poll-site/alx_polly/README.md

 ALX Polly is a modern, full-stack polling application built with Next.js 15, React 19, and Supabase.
 Create, share, and participate in polls with real-time results and beautiful, responsive design.

+## 🎯 Project Overview

+ALX Polly provides a comprehensive polling platform where users can:
+- **Create engaging polls** with multiple configuration options
+- **Vote anonymously or with an account** on public polls
+- **Manage poll lifecycle** from creation to results analysis
+- **View real-time statistics** with performance-optimized vote counting
+- **Share polls** across different platforms and audiences

+The application emphasizes **performance**, **security**, and **user experience** with enterprise-grade features like Row Level Security (RLS), optimized database queries, and responsive design that works seamlessly across all devices.

 ## ✨ Features

 - 🔐 **Secure Authentication** - User registration, login, and password reset